 When it comes to exploring the sprawling city of Los Angeles, it can be tempting to want to pack in everything, from the vibrant beach culture to star-studded Hollywood to Disneyland.
 While this is usually not possible, at least not without a helicopter to avoid the snarling traffic jams, the so called City of Angels – a name derived from that of a nearby river when the area was first encountered by European explorers in the 17th century – can still be a heavenly place to explore, even if time is limited.

 If you have just two days, we recommend that you concentrate on the beaches, the emerging downtown art scene and the historic streets and landmarks of Hollywood.
-You will see that because of the creativity that seems to infuse every part of life here, these places will provide the very thrills you may be afraid you are missing by skipping out on the theme parks, at least for this visit.
+You will see that because of the creativity that seems to infuse every part of life here, these places will provide the very thrills you may be afraid you are missing by skipping out on the theme parks, at least for this short visit.

 High angle view of Santa Monica Pier with ferris wheel of Pacific Amusement Park.